About Summer Activities in Avoriaz

 There are over 2.5 million people doing geocaching around the world and some of them (perhaps surprisingly) are right here in Avoriaz!.
 It’s a relatively new craze that started taking the world by storm in May 2000 after a computer geek decided that GPS could be “really exciting”.
 He hid some treasure at his home in Portland, America, for people to find, broadcast the GPS coordinates and said, “Come and get it”.
 His only rule: “Take some stuff, leave some stuff”.
 And that’s exactly what Geocaching is…you go in search of treasure by using the GPS system on your mobile device – once you’ve found it, you write your name in a logbook and replace the treasure you decide to take.
 It’s pretty simple really and means, as a family, you can be adventurers together.
 You won’t usually find anything quite as precious as gold, silver and diamonds but nevertheless it’s quite exciting!

-Excellent course and beautiful scenery, you can play golf in the summer in Avoriaz surrounded by the fantastic mountain views.
-The nearest course would be the 9 hole Morzine-Avoriaz golf course.
+The area boasts the 9-hole Morzine-Avoriaz golf course.
 Situated at the entrance to Avoriaz, the course is bordered by pine forests and has the spectacular back drop of the Chaîne des Aravis.
 You are welcome to dine at the clubhouse, pick up a few essentials from the pro-shop, or just relax with a drink on the terrace.

 There is also an 18-hole course in Les Gets.
 This fairly technical golf course offers panoramic views and great facilities.
-The clubhouse is a welcoming place to enjoy a drink and the restaurant has a lovely terrace on which to enjoy lunch.
+The clubhouse is a nice place to enjoy a drink and the restaurant has a lovely terrace on which to have lunch.
 Coaching, equipment hire and electric buggies are all available.
-With stunning mountain views and pleasant summer weather this is a wonderfully relaxing way to spend the day.
+With stunning mountain views and pleasant summer weather, this is a wonderfully relaxing way to spend the day.

 Gym / Fitness centres

-Sit back and admire the mountains from even higher up!
-Daily panoramic helicopter flights are available (weather permitting) with a number of local flight companies.
-Relax and enjoy the stunning views as you fly over the snow-capped mountain tops, glaciers and alpine forests of the Alps.
+Sit back and admire the Chablais mountains from even higher up!
+Panoramic helicopter flights are available from Avoriaz (weather permitting) with a couple of local flight companies.
+You can choose from quick 5-minute flights to longer tours around the Portes du Soleil area.

 The Portes du Soleil offers a wide expanse of spectacular terrain on which you can saddle up and go exploring.
-There are a wide range of trails and routes waiting to be explored in Avoriaz and what better way to explore them than on horse back.
+There is a wide range of trails and routes waiting to be explored and there are a few companies offering horse riding tours around the mountains, forests and rivers.
+At the Village des Enfants, kids can ride ponies.

 One of the best ways to take the spectacular mountain scenery from a different point of view is on a hot-air balloon.
 There are some companies in Avoriaz which offer balloon rides, which usually take up half a day including preparation and inflation.

-Hydro speeding is one of the newer 'extreme' water sports to hit the market, it's a fun and exhilarating way to get yourselves down a river!.
+Hydro speeding is one of the newer 'extreme' water sports to hit the market, it's a fun and exhilarating way to get yourselves down a river.
 Using a large float, which bears resemblance to a bodyboard, be ready to cling on for dear life as you send yourself hurtling down the rapids!
-This activity is a little more demanding physically than rafting or canoe rafting, but allows you to discover the unique sensation of surfing down white water rivers.
+This activity is a little more demanding physically than rafting or canoe rafting but allows you to discover the unique sensation of surfing down white water rivers.
 It is also accessible to all, no need to be a professional diver or swimmer, you just have to be smart at using the water movements, obstacles and waves.
+In Avoriaz, anyone over 7 years old can descend the Dranse river on a board wearing a thick neoprene and fins.

-Avoriaz has a 12-holes crazy golf, open every day.
-The perfect activity to enjoy with the whole family.
+Avoriaz has a 12-hole crazy golf open every day, the perfect activity to enjoy with the whole family.

-Avoriaz and the wider Portes du Soleil area, was the original and remains the best mountain biking (MTB / VTT) area based in a winter ski resort.
-Its popularity with the MTB and wider cycling community has increased year on year, aided and abetted by the stunning alpine scenery and world class trails.
+Avoriaz and the wider Portes du Soleil area was the original, and still remains, the best mountain biking (MTB / VTT) area based in a winter ski resort.
+Its popularity has increased year on year, aided and abetted by the stunning alpine scenery and 80 kilometres of world class trails.
 The variety of terrain ensures that everyone from beginners to expert and pro-level downhill and freeride riders, can get many days riding on trials suited to their preferences and ability level.
-So whether you enjoy a leisurely cycle around some of the lower level trails encircling the village and surrounding valley, or a day's “X-treme” superlative filled downhill mountain biking action, Avoriaz definitely has something to suit all tastes.
-One thing is certain: after a week’s holiday here everyone leaves a considerably better rider than when they arrived!
+Avoriaz only boasts 12 downhill pistes, 2 enduro trails and 2 pump track circuits.

 Also see: Mountain Biking in Avoriaz

 Orienteering involves going on foot through unfamiliar terrain and requires the honing of your navigational skills, with the use of maps and a compass to go from one place to another.
-The Alps offer a great playground where to practice it surrounded by stunning landscape, and it is also a great activity for children, with some companies in Avoriaz offering orienteering events and lessons.
+The Alps offer a great playground where to practice it surrounded by stunning landscape, and it is also a great activity for children, with the Village des Enfants in Avoriaz offering orienteering events and lessons.
 Just try not to get lost!

 Challenge your friends and family to a game of paintball!
 This exciting activity offers fun for groups of all ages.
 In most cases you're split into teams and a variety of scenarios and courses are offered at the beginning of all games, with each game lasting approximately 2 hours.
 The ultimate aim is to shoot your opponents with paint pellets and capture their flag before they get hold of yours.
-There are a number of adventure companies and courses that offer you paintballing fun in Avoriaz.
+To practise it in Avoriaz, the minimum age is 14 years old and there is a minimum of 10 participants.

 Paragliding / Parapenting

 If you’ve never tried paragliding before then Avoriaz is a great place to learn how to fly.
-Known as “parapenting” in France & Switzerland, there are a great number of clubs and organisations in the area whose sole purpose is give you the experience of flying.
-From the heights of the mountain tops you can glide down to the bottom of the valley on a tandem paraglider controlled by the instructor.
-He manoeuvres the parachute while the passenger enjoys the ride and fantastic views.
+Known as “parapenting” in France, there are a great number of clubs and organisations in the area whose sole purpose is to give you the experience of flying.
+Flights usually start at the top of the Super Morzine lift and descend down to the Pleney, other popular routes depart from the Chaux Fleurie, the Ardent and the Crete d'Arare.
 Top tip: go on a sunny, warm day when the thermals will keep your airborne for longer.

 Petanque / Boules

 Avoriaz is a great place rock climbing for both beginners and experienced climbers.
 Experienced climbers can tackle the mountain side rock and enjoy the fantastic views (just make sure you have all the right gear and safety equipment).
 For beginners there are a number of adventure companies or mountain guides who can take you out on your first climb and show you the 'ropes'!
-Learn all the technique and skills in the safe hands of a well-trained mountain guide.
-Climbing is also a great activity for all the family, just check with the guide beforehand what their minimum age is.
+The main rock climbing area, known as the 'Falaise d'Avoriaz' is located at the top of the Prodains lift, around a 45-minute walk from there.
+It is a challenging wall with routes ranging from 4c to 7c.

 Spas & massages

-Swimming can be great fun for all the family and in Morzine & Avoriaz and you have the choice of a few swimming pools to go to.
-In Avoriaz the 'Aquariaz' centre is an aquatic paradise offering a huge water park made up of a gentle flowing indoor river, a slidewinder (an aquatic halfpipe), a toddlers paddling pool & water playhouse, a large pool with natural climbing walls.
-In Morzine, head to Parc des Dereches where you can enjoy the indoor pool and paddling pool all year round and the 2 outdoor pools, padding pool, waterslide and bouncy castle in the summer.
-Also with a beach volleyball court and sun loungers everyone can enjoy swimming in the summer and winter.
+Swimming can be great fun for all the family.
+In Avoriaz, the 'Aquariaz' centre is an aquatic paradise offering a huge water park made up of a gentle flowing indoor river, a slidewinder (an aquatic halfpipe), a toddler's paddling pool and water playhouse, and a large pool with natural climbing walls.

 Tours & excursions